Waihora Ellesmere Catchment Riparian Restoration Programme

 How did it start?

 Following the Living Lake Symposium in 2007, there was general agreement that riparian, or water edge, planting with natives would be beneficial for the different values of the Lake and catchment.
-With a track record of successful projects, WET successfully sought funding to implement an extensive programme of riparian planting.
+With a track record of successful projects, the Waihora Ellesmere Trust successfully sought funding to implement an extensive programme of riparian planting.

-WET has worked collaboratively with landowners and others including ECan, SDC, Ngai Tahu, DOC, Fish & Game, MAF, MfE, community organisations, streamcare groups, businesses, schools, research organisations and volunteers.
-Over the 3 years in excess of 50,000 native plants were established at over 20 different sites.
-WET has worked with landowners to ensure projects receive ongoing maintenance until they are self supporting.
+Waihora Ellesmere Trust worked collaboratively with landowners and others including ECan, SDC, Ngai Tahu, DOC, Fish & Game, MAF, MfE, community organisations, streamcare groups, businesses, schools, research organisations and volunteers.
+The Trust continued to work with landowners to ensure the projects received ongoing maintenance until they were self supporting.

-As part of the restoration programme, and in conjunction with a number of other parties, we have identified some priority catchments, where we are particulary keen to focus attention.
-These are: Hororata, LI/LII/Liffey, Waikekewai, Kaituna, Johnsons Rd, Waianiwaniwa, Silverstream, and Leeston.
-WET also continued to focus on the Halswell catchment.
+As part of the restoration programme, and in conjunction with a number of other parties, priority catchments were identified.
+These were: Hororata, LI/LII/Liffey, Waikekewai, Kaituna, Johnsons Rd, Waianiwaniwa, Silverstream, Leeston and a continued focus on the Halswell catchment.

 Staff and students from Lincoln University have compiled a report profiling each of the priority catchments.
 The profiles are presented as snaphots and include data that contributed to the prioritisation and data from research undertaken subsequently.
 There are many gaps in the information as recorded and it is hoped that this will inspire future research.

 For all the sites we have been involved in plant communities were selected to suit the specific location and to perform a range of functions:

 - protecting and stabilising stream banks